neoscalc/ChemicalAdvectionPorosityWave.jl/README.md

 ### Quick start

-To reproduce the results from the article, the easiest way is to add this (unregistered) package in your julia enviromnent:
+To reproduce the results from the article, the easiest way is to add this (unregistered) package in your julia environment:

 ```julia
 julia> ]